krigjo25/Databases/HospitalManagementSystem/Design/Billing.md

 **procedures**

+    CALL newBilling (vpID)                  -   Insert the necsessary values to create the PDF file.

+    CALL updateBilling (vColumn, vpID)      -   Updates the values
     -   Insert the selected patient into the table, by using his given patient id

 **Triggers**

+    -   After two overdues, trigger a Insert into another table called credited

 **Events**

+    .
+If the invoice is overDue, trigger a new date
-    -   Triggers a event when the patient has been recovered,
+    -   Triggers an event when the patient has been recovered,

 ## Invoice

-**invoice**

     FirmName
     Address                                 logo